krebcarl/CookieCache/DesignDoc.md

 #### HTTP Requests

 #### Service Proxy
 Service Proxies are used to talk between services.
 In this application, a service proxy is required whenever the Stateless Web Service needs information or wants to call a method that lives in the Stateful Service.
-Below is a code snip-it that shows th
+Below is a code snip-it that shows the most general implementation of a Service Proxy in a method in Web1/Controllers/ValuesController.cs:

 ```javascript
 IMyService inventoryService = ServiceProxy.Create<IMyService>(new Uri("fabric:/Application8/Stateful1"), new ServicePartitionKey(0));
             try